AMERICAN COMMUNITY SURVEY

 Learn more about the detailed codes and definitions for variables, statistical testing, and an explanation of sample design, methodology, and accuracy for the American Community Survey on the U.S. Census Bureau’s website.

 The ACS health insurance estimates are available through summary tabulations, downloads of microdata, and restricted-use files.

 ACS Summary Tabulations

-SHADAC's State Health Compare provides summary tabulations of ACS estimates from 2008 to present for select measures.
+SHADAC's State Health Compare provides summary tabulations of ACS estimates from 2008 to the present for select measures.
 State Health Compare is a user-friendly tool for obtaining state-level estimates related to health and healthcare.

 Microdata are available using the Public Use Microdata Sample (PUMS) or the full file.
 The PUMS, which are available directly through the Census Bureau or from a few third party data access sites, include a sample of the full ACS (about 67% of records).
 SHADAC recommends accessing public use microdata from the Integrated Public Use Microdata Series (IPUMS).

 The full ACS file is a restricted-use file available only at a Census Research Data Center (RDC).
 Users must submit an application to use an RDC and, once approved, travel to the RDC to conduct the research.
 The University of Minnesota now houses an RDC (MNRDC) and SHADAC will work with state health policy analysts who are interested in using this facility.
 Feel free to contact SHADAC to discuss your MNRDC needs.

 Comprehensive documentation on the ACS is available at the Census Bureau's ACS web page.
 SHADAC also has a variety of annually-updated resources related to the measurement of health insurance coverage that can be found here.

 Please sign up for our mailing list to be notified about future annual data release data and products.